moorea2018/Reflection/README.md

+#Reflection 6
+## 3/1/2018
+This week in computer programming 1, I learned about the while statement.
+The while statement is used almost like an if statement, but it keeps looping until whatever it is looking for becomes false.
+I also learned how to change the color of my text while working in putty, which I now do everytime before I start coding.
+I was at the band trip during the end of last week and the beginning of this week, so I had to teach myself about the and and or statements.
+The and is used when you need more than one thing to be true in an if statement.
+While the or is used if only one thing is needed to be true.
+Finally, I learned that when using the % sign is almost the same as division.
+You use it to find out if something is odd or even, by using it with the number 2, and it then looks for any remainders, and if there is a remainder you know that it is odd.

+---

+#Reflection 5
+## 2/21/2018
+This week in computer programming 1, I learned about if, else, and elif statements.
+Learning these, opens another big door into the world of computer programming.
+An if statement will allow you to perform an action only if a certain thing occurs.
+While using an elif statement after the if statement, will allow you to allow another thing to occur if the otherstatements aren't true.

+---

 #Reflection 4
 ## 2/16/2018
 This weekend in computer programming 1, I learned a lot about string manipulation.
 Now using python, I am able to take a string and it will rewrite in all capital letters.
 I learned how to also make it rewrite in lowercase, and only one letter capitalized, and all but one letter capitalized.
 I also learned on accident, that instead of using cd~ to get out of everythin, simply cd works the same, it may only be one character shorter, but it is fantastic for a lazy typer.
 I also learned about how to find the number of characters within a certain string, and how to find the middle of a string, using len.
 Also I have learned how to create a random number generator, and that using the up arrow can save having to retype alot of things.
 Finally, I learned that something I learned in stats class this year was actually usefull using -1**99 to find the last letter of a string, or 1**99 to find the second letter of a string.